HOW IT ALL STARTED

 A carpenter from Billund, Denmark named Ole Kirk Christiansen started making wooden toys in his workshop in 1932.
-His company came to be called “Lego” in 1934 from the Danish phrase “leg godt”, meaning “play well.”
+His company came to be called “Lego” in 1934 from the Danish phrase “leg godt.”
+This means “play well.”
 In 1947, the company expanded to producing plastic toys.
 An early version of the now famous interlocking bricks started to be produced in 1949.

 By 1954, Christiansen’s son, Godtfred saw the immense potential in Lego bricks to become a system for creative play.
-(I’d say hit a home run on that one. ) The modern brick design was developed in 1958 to address limited locking ability and versatility.
+(I’d say hit a home run on that one. ) The modern brick design was developed in 1958.
+It addresses some limited locking ability and versatility.
 But it took another 5 years to find the right material which was ABS.
 In 1958, the modern Lego brick was patented.

 ACRYLONITRILE BUTADIENE STYRENE OR ABS

 Basically ABS or acrylonitrile butadiene styrene is the plastic used in the most modern Lego elements.
 This is just one of the materials we are familiar with at Craftech, since we machine parts out of ABS bar stock and injection mold the resin form.
 The butadiene component (a derivative of natural rubber) is largely responsible for the strength and impact resistance of this plastic.